 Where should the radon test be placed?

-The EPA recommends that the testing device be placed within the lowest level of the home that is suitable for occupancy, such as a finished basement or the first level if there is no finished basement.
-Is it best if the test is placed in a room that is used regularly, such as a family room, living room, or bedroom; but should NOT be placed in a kitchen, bathroom, laundry room, or hallway.
+The EPA recommends placing the testing device within the lowest level of the home suitable for occupancy, such as a finished basement or the first level if there is no finished basement.
+It is best if the test is placed in a room used regularly, such as a family room, living room, or bedroom, but it should NOT be placed in a kitchen, bathroom, laundry room, or hallway.